Rahim373/FindTheBug/README.md

 This project is licensed under the MIT License.

+## 👥 Authors

+- Your Name - Initial work

 ## 🙏 Acknowledgments

-- Clean Architecture principles by Robert C. Martin
+- Clean Architecture by Robert C. Martin
+- ErrorOr library by Amichai Mantinband
-- CQRS pattern and MediatR library
+- MediatR by Jimmy Bogard
-- ASP.NET Core team for the excellent framework
-- Prometheus for monitoring and observability